MA6054 - Cryptography and Number Theory (2023/24)

 LO1 Appreciate proofs of theorems in Number Theory and their application to cryptography

-LO2 Use appropriate encryption and decryption algorithms for a given ciphersystem; perform crytanalysis of received cipher text;
+LO2 Use appropriate encryption and decryption algorithms for a given ciphersystem; perform cryptanalysis of received cipher text;

 LO3 Construct and perform arithmetic, including finding inverses, in finite and infinite fields.

-There will be a series of mini tests every 2-3 weeks lasting c15-20minutes, allowing students an early opportunity to demonstrate their understanding of basic topics and techniques [from LO1, LO2 ,LO3] and to receive feedback on them.
+There will be a series of mini tests every 2-3 weeks lasting c20minutes, allowing students an early opportunity to demonstrate their understanding of basic topics and techniques and to receive feedback on them [LO1, LO2, LO3].
 The marks for these are aggregated to form a mark for component sequence 001.
-Students who fail this component of assessment on aggregate will be reassessed by a one hour test covering all topics.
+Students who fail this component of assessment on aggregate will be reassessed by a consolidated test covering all topics.

 Students are permitted to bring two sides of handwritten notes to each assignment to aid the consolidation of learning.